 - Respect all stress they may be enduring and be thoughtful with your speech and movement. - Touching may be traumatic.
 Be clear and communicate what you are doing and any procedures or physical assessments that are completed. - I. Treat any life-threatening injuries or other emergencies first and according to protocol. - II.
-Patients with signs or symptoms of strangulation are at significant risk for complications.
-Be keenly aware of signs and symptoms of tracheal injury including: - a.
-Signs - i.
-Any mention of the patient being choked, choking, or period of being unable to breathe. - ii.
+Neck Injury - a.
+Signs and symptoms of strangulation and neck injury are not visible over 50% of the time. - i.
+Evaluate for: loss of conscious, inability to recall how they became unconscious, voice change, involuntary urination, or defecation. - b.
+Patients with signs or symptoms of any injury to the neck (e.g., strangulation) are at significant risk for complications. - c.
+Visible signs may include: - i.
 Any injury to the neck - 1.
 Redness - 2.
 Scratches - 3.
 Rope marks - 4.
 Bruising (especially thumb prints) - 5.
-Red eyes - b.
+Red eyes - d.
 Symptoms - i.
-Spasms of the neck/throat - ii.
-Incontinence of bowel or bladder - III.
-During treatment, attempt to maintain evidence, refer to Crime Scene Management Protocol. - a.
+Spasms of the neck/throat - III.
+Incontinence of bowel or bladder (this is a significant symptom associated with near death).
+During treatment, attempt to maintain evidence, refer to Crime Scene Management-Procedure Protocol. - a.
 Do not cut through tears or stains.
 Only cleanse skin when necessary to provide immediate treatment. - b.
-Any clothes that have been removed from the patient, should be bagged in paper bags and brought with the patient to the hospital, if possible. - c.
+Any clothes that have been removed from the patient, should be bagged in paper bags, and brought with the patient to the hospital, if possible. - c.
 Explain to the patient why they should not eat, drink, smoke, bathe, change clothing, or go to the bathroom.
 If they must urinate, ask that they not wipe. - d.
 If the patient desires and/or mandatory reporting is indicated, notify law enforcement if they are not present. - e.
 Any incident involving a minor or a vulnerable adult is a mandatory reporting event. - IV.
 At the request of the patient, further assessment and treatment may be delayed for law enforcement arrival only if no life-threatening situation is present. - V. During transport, allow the patient to choose the preferable attendant, if possible. - VI.
 Do not communicate details of a sexual assault over an open radio channel.
 Use telephone or other secure electronic communication. - VII.
-If the patient declines transport to the hospital: - a.
-Advise patients of risks and document according to the Refusal of Care, Adult and Minor Protocol
+If the patient declines transport to the hospital: